Skip to main content

 • Missing Medicare or benefit deadlines because you were waiting for another office.

-• Assuming a program is free without asking about donations, cost shares, or covered services.
+• Assuming a program is free without asking about donations, cost shares, or membership rules.

 • Sending utility help papers to the wrong office.
-H-HEAP applications are handled by community action programs, not standard DHS offices.
+H-HEAP applications are handled by community action programs.

 What to do if delayed, denied, or overwhelmed